cryologger/ice-tracking-beacon/README.md

 | Enclosure | [Hammond Manufacturing Polycarbonate 1554WA2GY ](https://www.hammfg.com/part/1554WA2GY) | $30.00 |
 | Battery | [Tadiran TLP93121](https://www.tadiranbat.com/assets/tlp-93121-b-al1.pdf) | $150.00 |

+For a full bill of materials, please see:

 #### Custom PCB
 A custom carrier board PCB was designed to eliminate the need for cutting, stripping and soldering of juper wires, which greatly simplifies the assembly process.